 Born on 4 May 1983 in New South Wales, Australia, Dan Christian is a powerful right-hand batsman and right-arm fast-medium bowler.
-Described by EspnCricinfo as a “natural all-rounder” and “a global T20 gun-for-hire”, Christian has played for 16 different franchises, appeared in 11 T20 finals and won an impressive seven titles.
+Described by EspnCricinfo as a “natural all-rounder” and “a global T20 gun-for-hire”, Christian has played for 16 different franchises, appeared in 11 T20 finals and won an impressive number of titles.
 He has also put in some outstanding performances, including ‘Player of the Match’ in the 2018-19 Big Bash League Final for the Melbourne Renegades.

 A naturally gifted sportsman, Christian could have pursued a career in rugby league.
 His father had played for the Newtown Jets and Dan was a key member of the St Gregory’s College XIII in New South Wales, playing in their 2000 national championships team.
 His rugby injuries – including two broken legs – and a call-up to the Australian Under-19 cricket side led to a shift in sporting focus.